aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/dotm-to-xlsb/_index.md

----title: Convert DOTM to XLSB via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTM to XLSB.
+---title: Convert Word to XLSB, DOTM to XLSB FREE Converter or Ruby SDKdescription: Free Conversion of DOTM to XLSB by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---